ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

 ##### Why is accounting regulated

-- When companies use the same rules to do the accounting, the users of the finanical statements can compare financial information over time for a company and among companies.
+- When companies use the same rules to do the accounting, the users of the financial statements can compare financial information over time for a company and among companies.

 ##### The Conceptual Framework